snmgian/foraneus/README.md

 When no converter is passed to `.field`, Foraneus::Converters::Noop is assigned to the declared field.

+## Instantiation

+Foraneus instances can be obtained by calling two methods: `parse` and `raw`.

+Use `.parse` when:
+ - data is coming from outside of the system, like an HTTP request.

+Use `.raw` when:
+ - data is coming from the inside of the system, like a business layer.

 ## Converters

 Converters have two interrelated responsibilities: